 In the above-mentioned Fonsai case – regarding market manipulation and false accounting by the former managers and shareholders of an insurance company – the former head of the Italian Insurance Supervisory Authority was charged with bribery.

 This simple point goes to the heart of the system: if the gatekeepers fail, if internal and external auditors are not able to guarantee a minimal level of truth in the company accounts, and if the highest national oversight and control authorities are not able (in the best-case scenario) or not willing (in the worst) to exercise effective control, nothing will prevent the worst behaviour by company shareholders.

 Between 2012 and 2018, a significant number of cases of market manipulation came under criminal investigation.
-Since this crime may be punished even if committed entirely abroad, an Italian public prosecutor could investigate market manipulation allegedly committed by rating agencies23 or by international banks that affected securities traded on the Italian market.
+Because this crime may be punished even if committed entirely abroad, an Italian public prosecutor could investigate market manipulation allegedly committed by rating agencies23 or by international banks that affected securities traded on the Italian market.

 Noteworthy is the recent trend of proceedings for financial and bankruptcy law crimes that concern some of the most important banks.
 Monte dei Paschi di Siena is currently involved in a trial before the Court of Milan for the crimes of market manipulation, obstruction to the functions of the public supervisory authorities and false accounting.24 Other important banks are involved in criminal proceedings for the crime of bankruptcy: the Banca MB,25 Banca Etruria26 and Banca Carife (Cassa di Risparmio di Ferrara)27 cases are just a few of the most important proceedings.